rotationalio/rotational.io/content/en/blog/2023-05-09-age-of-postsql.md

 Do any of these sound familiar?
 Are you a Company C?
 Have you worked for an Enterprise A?
 Stitching tools together is not a red flag, it's just the norm!
 There's no such thing as the "correct" architecture; it's purely a question of which data problems you are solving for.

 ## Red Flags
 So what are the red flags in homemade hybrids?
-Here are some of the signs that it's time to get a bit more curious about storage are your organization:
+Here are some of the signs that it's time to get a bit more curious about storage at your organization:

 ### 1. The tools you're using aren't working for what you need them to do
 For instance, maybe queries are fast, but writes/upserts are so slow that they're preventing you from launching a high value new feature.
 Or your message bus is crazy fast, but you actually care more about persisting event data than throughput.